tanya-domi/Spring-Boot-MicroServices-and-Observability-/README.md

 Since we want to deploy our microservices, there is a Helm template file named deployment.yaml specifically for handling deployments.
 This file is located inside the templates directory of the Helm chart.
 When you open the deployment.yaml file, you'll notice that it follows the standard Kubernetes manifest structure, but with templating syntax provided by Helm.

 The values.yaml file contains all the dynamic values required by the various templates within the Helm chart.
 These values are injected at runtime during deployment.It’s important to note that the values.yaml file provides values not only for the deployment.yaml template, but also for all other templates in the chart (e.g., service.yaml, ingress.yaml, configmap.yaml, etc.).

 In our local workspace, we begin by creating a folder named Eazybank.
 Inside this folder, we create another directory called helm, which will contain the Helm chart required for deploying our microservices.
 We initialize a new Helm chart by running the following command:

 # helm create eazybank-common
-We give this name "common" because we are going to build helm chart that is going to acts a common chart for all my microservices.
+We give this name "common" because we are going to build helm chart that is going to acts as common chart for all my microservices.

 - We delete all default template files inside the templates/ directory, such as:
 - Inside Template folder  we write our own ( configmap, deployment.yaml and service.yaml)